EmilyDirsh/magicmockup/README.markdown

 ## Developing

-MagicMarkup is written in CoffeeScript and uses jQuery.
+MagicMockup is written in CoffeeScript.
 You'll need CoffeeScript installed to develop.

 You may install CoffeeScript either via: